Suzuki APV: APV Arena Luxury

 The Luxury variant of the APV Arena was launched in March 2009.
+This model was inspired by the Suzuki APV which was modified by AutoSpot and exhibited at IIMS 2008.
 It is based on the Arena SGX trim with several exterior makeover.
 It received a facelift in September 2014 with redesigned grille, bumpers and bigger 17" alloy wheels.
 Available in either 5-speed manual or 4-speed automatic transmission.